Pursuit of Happiness vs. Make-up Advice and Serial Killers

 Sounds goofy, right?
 But what's the one thing we've learned from Criminal Minds?
 The killer tries to replicate the cathartic feeling of first kill by killing again, but it doesn't work.
 His behaviour escalates as he (it's always a white male, aged 25-50, right?) feels unsatisfied.
 Grisly death equates to hair and makeup as a conceptual skeleton.

 We might actively repress our dreams and interests to avoid that irreconcilable feeling, that emptiness after catharsis.
-I learned to identify the hesitation this weekend - battle half won.
+I learned to identify hesitation this weekend - battle half won.
 Now I need to learn how to harness avoidance, make it work for me.
 Does that make sense?

 Hooked on Homicide - Psychology Today